rahmed12/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Try and provide a non-nested bulleted list.
 - Talk about the vocabulary but try to leave out the Bengali words because the student can refer to the vocabulary table.

+### assistant:output
+- Look at the examples.xml file to have good and bad examples.
+Make sure you follow how the good examples assistant:output are formatted

-**Student Input:** Did you see the crow this morning?
+Student Input: Did you see the raven this morning?
 They were looking at our garden.